EloiStree/2026_03_20_gdp_hello_micro_bit/README.md

+🚧Under construction to be use after the 17th may 2026 for a workshop 🚧

 # Moddable Micro:bit in Godot

 > A Godot-based Micro:bit simulator designed for coding education.